taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

   curl -I https://www.boredapi.com/api/activity?price=1
   ```

-The returned header shows HTTP status 200 OK.
-I think having a return status code 404 for not found probably is more conventional and appropriate.
+The returned header shows HTTP status 200.
+I think having a return status code 404 for not found probably is more conventional and appropriate in this case.

 ### 2. Potential future feature suggestions
 * Currently the only HTTP method available is `GET`.
 What if we allowed users to post new activity suggestions in a "segregated" manner?
 For example, the existing activity entries will be tagged with a new attribute `status=official` and future user submitted activities will be assigned `status=user-submitted`.
 Once in a while the API administrator may go through the entries and change the status from `user-submitted` to `official` for any interesting new suggestions.
 We will support HTTP method `POST` and maybe even `PUT` or `DELETE` for user-submitted items.
 To have some control over random user submissions or deletions, we probably need to implement API authentication.
 For the `GET` method, it will continue to be authentication free and the new `status` attribute will be added as a parameter users can query on.